We're strengthening Boston innovation by education, connecting, and celebrating entrepreneurs.

 This unprecedented year had it's challenges.
 Due to COVID-19, the Startup Boston team made the decision to pivot our annual conference, Startup Boston Week, to a 100% virtual event.
 We created 70 sessions for the startup community, featured 261 speakers and brought together 3457 attendees.

 Additionally, Startup Boston grew to expand beyond SBW.
 We also held a virtual happy hour for the startup community in March, when COVID hit and created a free, one-day Marketing Bootcamp for the community in May.

 We're going full steam ahead in 2021.
-In addition to creating a hybrid experience for our fifth annual Startup Boston Week, we've been utilizing our blog to celebrate the startup community and to spotlight new voices and ideas.
-We also started the year off strong in January with our new event series, The Inside Track, which is an invite-only group for startup tech CEOs, and created a free Sales Bootcamp in April for the startup community.
+Startup Boston Week is primarily virtual with an in-person Closing Party.
+We've also been utilizing our blog to celebrate the startup community and to spotlight new voices and ideas.
+Additionally, we also started the year off strong in January with our new event series, The Inside Track, which is an invite-only group for startup tech CEOs, and created a free Sales Bootcamp in April for the startup community.

-Something is always brewing over here to better connect the startup community - stay tuned for what is next by subscribing to our newsletter below!
+Something is always brewing over here to better connect the startup community - stay tuned for what is next by subscribing to our newsletter!